ParkJong-Hun/weather/README.md

 # Weather App

 This is a simple weather app that uses the OpenWeatherMap API to get the weather data for a given city.
-The app is built using Python and the Tkinter library for the GUI.
+There is no specification.
+I write whatever comes to mind.